Lykke Friis

-Lykke Friis (born 27 October 1969) is Prorector for Education at the University of Copenhagen and is a former Danish politician for the party Venstre and former Minister for Climate and Energy and equal rights.
-Prior to her political career she has once before been Prorector at the University of Copenhagen and held the position from 2006 - 2009.
-Prior to her appointment as government minister, she was not a member of Venstre.
+Lykke Friis (born 27 October 1969) is a Danish academic official and former politician.
+She is currently Prorector for Education at the University of Copenhagen, a position she previously held from 2006 to 2009.
+A member of the party Venstre, Friis served as Minister for Climate and Energy from 2009 to 2011, and Minister for Gender Equality from 2010 to 2011.

 Early life and education

-Friis is the daughter of a Danish father and a German mother.
-She graduated from Øregaard Gymnasium and has studied political science at the University of Copenhagen.
-Lykke Friis obtained her M.Sc. in Economics and Political Science from London School of Economics in 1992, followed by a M.Sc. in political science from University of Copenhagen in 1993.
+Lykke Friis is the daughter of a Danish father and a German mother.
+She graduated from Øregård Gymnasium and studied political science at the University of Copenhagen.
+Lykke Friis obtained her M.Sc. in economics and political science from London School of Economics in 1992, followed by a M.Sc. in political science from University of Copenhagen in 1993.
 She got a PhD in international politics from the University of Copenhagen in 1997.
-Eisenhower Fellowships selected Lykke Friis in 2002 to represent Denmark.
+Eisenhower Fellowships selected Friis in 2002 to represent Denmark.

 Career

 Friis has worked as an academic in the Ministry of Economic and Business Affairs, and as a researcher in Dansk Udenrigspolitisk Institut.
 From 2003 until 2006, she was head of European Politics in the Confederation of Danish Industries.
 She has taught at both the University of Copenhagen Faculty of Social Sciences and at Copenhagen Business School in international relations.

 During her time as minister, Friis presided over the 2009 United Nations Climate Change Conference in Copenhagen.
 In 2011, she oversaw the Danish government's plan to wean itself off coal, oil and natural gas by 2050 by boosting energy efficiency and the use of renewable energy sources.

 Friis has contributed to newspapers, radio, TV, and seminars on EU-related issues, and has written a number of articles and books and such subjects.
-Her ability to make the EU material accessible secured her the Danmarks Radio Rosenkjærprisen in 2008.
+Her ability to make the EU material accessible secured her the DR Rosenkjærprisen in 2008.